b33k33p3r/servercert/docs/BR.md

 **Public Key Infrastructure**: A set of hardware, software, people, procedures, rules, policies, and obligations used to facilitate the trustworthy creation, issuance, management, and use of Certificates and keys based on Public Key Cryptography.

 **Publicly-Trusted Certificate**: A Certificate that is trusted by virtue of the fact that its corresponding Root Certificate is distributed as a trust anchor in widely-available application software.

+**Published Revocation**: All available servers responsible for providing Online Certificate Status Protocol (OCSP) responses or Certificate Revocation Lists (CRLs) indicate that the certificate in question has been revoked.

 **P-Label**: A XN-Label that contains valid output of the Punycode algorithm (as defined in RFC 3492, Section 6.3) from the fifth and subsequent positions.